-Additional sentencing options included fines, community service, restitution, and "other" unspecified sentences.
-The use of fines increased from being assigned in 1.6 percent of convictions in CY 2002 to 8.5 percent in CY 2011.
-Conversely, the use of community service decreased from 6.5 percent of convictions in CY 2002 to 0.4 percent in CY 2011.
-Restitution was not ordered for any convictions until CY 2008, and in CY 2011 the percentage of convictions resulting in a restitution order was 0.4 percent.
-Finally, the "other" unspecified sentence category was recorded for 39.5 percent of convictions in CY 2002 but dropped to a ten-year low of 30.4 percent of convictions in CY 2011.
+Additional sentencing information included community service, restitution, and "other" unspecified sentences.
+The use of community service decreased from 1.1 percent of convictions in CY 2003 to no convictions in CY 2012.
+Restitution was not ordered for any convictions until CY 2008, and in CY 2012 the percentage of convictions resulting in a restitution order was 3.2 percent.
+Finally, the "other" unspecified sentence category was recorded for 49.4 percent of convictions in CY 2003 but dropped to a ten-year low of 15.1 percent of convictions in CY 2012.

-The percentage of convictions for sexual assault-related offenses where sentences were suspended ranged from a low of 26.6 percent in CY 2002 to a high of 48.8 percent in CY 2006.
+The percentage of convictions for sexual assault-related offenses where sentences were suspended ranged from a low of 33.1 percent in CY 2004 to a high of 48.0 percent in CY 2006 and CY 2010.

-Data Availability Issues
+Data Availability

 Utilizing information from arrest and disposition reporting forms is a promising approach for understanding patterns of criminal offending and the overall performance of the criminal justice system.
-However, not all of the information necessary to meet the requirements of A.R.S.
-41-2406 is currently captured by the ACCH repository.
-The repealing of A.R.S.
-13-1406.01 continues to hamper ACJC's ability to determine when a sexual assault involves a spouse, as required by A.R.S.
-41-2406.C.
-Also mandated in A.R.S.
-41-2406.C, the status of the relationship between the victim and offender (i.e., cohabitating, estranged, etc.) is not a specific field on the arrest and disposition reporting forms.
+However, not all of the information necessary to meet the requirements of A.R.S. §41-2406 is currently captured by the ACCH repository.
+The repealing of A.R.S. §13-1406.01 continues to hamper ACJC's ability to determine when a sexual assault involves a spouse, as required by A.R.S. §41-2406.C.
+Also mandated in A.R.S. §41-2406.C, identifying spousal sexual assault cases that are "estranged" is not information that is available on the arrest and disposition reporting forms.
 The only ACCH field that details the victim/offender relationship is the domestic violence indicator.
-According to statute, domestic violence is not restricted to instances where the victim and offender are married and can include any of the following:
+According to A.R.S. §13-3601, domestic violence is not restricted to instances where the victim and offender are married and can include any of the following:

-- The relationship between the victim and the defendant is one of marriage or former marriage or of persons residing or having resided in the same household; - > The victim and the defendant have a child in common; - > The victim or the defendant is pregnant by the other party; - The victim is related to the defendant or the defendant's spouse by blood or court order as a parent, grandparent, child, grandchild, brother or sister, or by marriage as a parent-in-law, grandparent-in-law, stepparent, step-grandparent, stepchild, step-grandchild, brother-in-law or sister-in-law;
+- The relationship between the victim and the defendant is one of marriage or former marriage or of persons residing or having resided in the same household; - > The victim and the defendant have a child in common; - The victim or the defendant is pregnant by the other party;

-- The victim is a child who resides or has resided in the same household as the defendant and is related by blood to a former spouse of the defendant or to a person who resides or who has resided in the same household as the defendant; or - The relationship between the victim and the defendant is currently or was previously a romantic or sexual relationship.
-Factors for consideration are the type of relationship, the length of the relationship, the frequency of the interaction between the victim and the defendant, and if the relationship has terminated, the length of time since the termination.7
+- > The victim is related to the defendant or the defendant's spouse by blood or court order as a parent, grandparent, child, grandchild, brother or sister, or by marriage as a parent-in-law, grandparent-in-law, stepparent, step-grandparent, stepchild, stepgrandchild, brother-in-law, or sister-in-law; - > The victim is a child who resides or has resided in the same household as the defendant and is related by blood to a former spouse of the defendant or to a person who resides or who has resided in the same household as the defendant; or - The relationship between the victim and the defendant is currently or was previously a romantic or sexual relationship.
+[Factors for consideration are] the type of relationship, the length of the relationship, the frequency of the interaction between the victim and the defendant, and if the relationship has terminated, the length of time since the termination.

-Despite spousal relationship status not being available, sexual assault-related charges flagged for domestic violence were analyzed in a separate section of this report.
+Despite spousal relationship status not being available, sexual assault-related charges flagged for domestic violence were analyzed in separate sections of this report.
 The analysis is included to enhance the reader's understanding of sexual assault within the context of domestic relationships.